-Title companies are now doing a better job of communicating the risk to their clients.
-Your title company, real estate agent, and lender should advise you about what to expect from their money transferring instructions and email communications so you can be confident in the security of your real estate transaction will be secure.
+Your title company, real estate agent, and lender can advise you about what to expect from their wire transferring instructions and email communications so you can be confident your real estate transaction will be secure.
 Read below for recommendations and precautions to help protect you throughout the closing process.

-- Always call to confirm title company contact information and wiring instructions before you transfer funds.
-Use the phone number and email address from the website or a business card.
+- Confirm wiring instructions.
+Contact the title company using the phone number or email address from the website or a business card.

 - Request your transaction information sheet from the title company.